 No matter whether you are a resident or just visiting, you will have to follow state laws.
 If you want to drive during your time in the U.S., you will need to be insured while doing so.
-Each state has different laws for how you can go about getting car insurance and whether or not you will need to (or when you’ll need to) start the process of getting a U.S. driver’s license in order to do so.
+Each state has different laws for how you can go about getting car insurance and when you'll need to start the process of getting a U.S. driver’s license in order to do so.

 If you are planning on moving to the United States, you should purchase regular car insurance using your IDP, but this is often more easily said than done.

 Often, U.S. car insurance companies will only offer plans to those with a U.S. driver’s license because insurance companies use your driving history and a variety of other measures to set prices—and these metrics are not often available for IDP drivers.

 The insurance companies that do offer plans for international tourists may have higher rates to account for the fact that they do not necessarily have a solid idea of how risky you are to insure.
 Of the largest national car insurance companies, only Progressive and Farmers currently offer insurance to international drivers.